-Easy-to-read medicine information about potassium supplements – what are they, how to take them safely and possible side effects.
-Potassium chloride is commonly called Span-K or Chlorvescent.
+Potassium chloride is a potassium supplement used to increase the amount of potassium in your body.
+Find out how to take it safely and possible side effects.
+Potassium chloride is also called Span-K or Chlorvescent.

 |Type of medicine||Also called|

 What are potassium supplements?

 Potassium supplement are used to increase the amount of potassium in your body.
 Having the right amount of potassium in your body is important for the working of your heart, kidneys, liver, muscles and nerves.